Meet the 2023 Scholars!

 - LEADS Program participants are also provided with a free PERF membership for the duration of their LEADS scholarship (3 years) and opportunities to attend and participate in PERF conferences.

 LEADS Scholars are encouraged to pursue projects that directly respond to the priority needs of their agency.
 This program does not include direct funding to support original research.
 However, LEADS participants will regularly be exposed to multiple federal resources and programs with relevance to your agency, including such entities as the Bureau of Justice Assistance (BJA) and the Office of Community Oriented Policing Services (COPS Office).

-When the application period opens, interested applicants must submit the following materials to [email protected].
+When NIJ is accepting applications, interested applicants must submit the following materials to [email protected].
 In the email subject line please put LEADS CIVILIAN APPLICATION.

 - Current CV

 - Letter of support from supervisor (acknowledging the three-year commitment)

 - Personal essay.
 Applicants should address the following questions in a 3-page, double-spaced essay (12-pt, times new roman font)

 - Why do you want to participate in this program?